Pre-kindergarten: United States

-The National Center for Education Statistics reports that the percentage of U.S. three-, four-, and five-year-olds enrolled in pre-primary programs (including kindergarten and preschool programs) has stayed roughly stable from 2000 to 2017.
-U.S. participation rates in 2017 were 40% for three-year-olds, 68% for four-year-olds, and 86% for five-year-olds.

-As of 2016–17, a total of 44 states, plus the District of Columbia, provide at least some state funding for pre-K programs.
+As of 2016–17, 44 states, plus the District of Columbia, provide at least some state funding for pre-K programs.
 Nine states (Colorado, Iowa, Kentucky, Maine, Oklahoma, Texas, Vermont, West Virginia, and Wisconsin) plus D.C. include pre-K funding in their school funding formulas.
 Conversely, as of 2016–17, six states (Idaho, Montana, New Hampshire, South Dakota, North Dakota, and Wyoming) provide no state funding for pre-K.

 In 2013, Alabama, Michigan, Minnesota, and the city of San Antonio, Texas, enacted or expanded pre-K programs.
 In New York City, Mayor Bill de Blasio was elected on a pledge of pre-K for all city children.
 A poll conducted in 2014 for an early education nonprofit advocate found that 60 percent of registered Republicans and 84 percent of Democrats supported expanding public preschool by raising the federal tobacco tax.

 Funding for pre-K has proven a substantial obstacle for creating and expanding programs.
 The issue produced multiple approaches.
 Several governors and mayors targeted existing budgets.
 San Antonio increased sales taxes, while Virginia and Maine look to gambling.
 In Oregon, currently 20% of kids have access to publicly funded pre-K of any kind, and a 2016 campaign is working to fully fund pre-K to 12 education, for all kids whose parents want them to have the option of pre-K.